 Vukile Property Fund Limited's score of 7 is lower than 96% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Vukile Property Fund Limited reported a total of approximately 272,440 kg CO2e in emissions, reflecting the intensity of greenhouse gas emissions from energy consumption in their buildings, classified under Scope 1 and 2.
+In 2024, Vukile Property Fund Limited reported a total of approximately 272,440 kg CO2e in emissions, attributed to Scope 1 and 2 emissions from energy consumption in their buildings.
 This marks an increase from 2023, where emissions were about 224,010 kg CO2e.
-In 2022, emissions were significantly lower at approximately 14,170 kg CO2e, and in 2021, they were around 13,330 kg CO2e.
-Despite these figures, Vukile has not disclosed any specific reduction targets or initiatives aimed at decreasing their carbon footprint.
+The emissions for 2022 were significantly lower at approximately 14,170 kg CO2e, while in 2021, they were around 13,330 kg CO2e.
+Despite these figures, Vukile has not disclosed any specific reduction targets or initiatives related to their carbon emissions.
 There are no commitments to the Science Based Targets initiative (SBTi) or other climate pledges noted in their reports.
-The emissions data is not cascaded from any parent organization, indicating that Vukile is independently reporting its emissions.
-Overall, Vukile Property Fund Limited's emissions data highlights a need for enhanced climate commitments and reduction strategies to align with industry standards and expectations for sustainability.
+The data presented is not cascaded from any parent organization, indicating that Vukile Property Fund Limited is independently reporting its emissions and climate commitments.
+Overall, while Vukile Property Fund Limited has made strides in tracking its emissions, the lack of reduction targets or significant climate initiatives suggests an opportunity for further commitment to sustainability and carbon reduction strategies.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.